projectfong/docs/smarthome/ha-matter-segmented-network.md

 Expected behavior includes detection of the HA and IoT interfaces for mDNS.

-Production addresses should not be copied into public documentation.
+Deployment-specific addresses should be reviewed before copying command output into shared documentation.

 ---

-# 45. UDP 5353 Validation
+## UDP 5353 Validation

 Run: